by Dr. Lawrence Wilson

 The above industries constitute a cartel or group that controls medical care.
 The last thing they want is for people to heal themselves with simple, low-toxicity, natural substances that cost pennies compared to their products.
 This is the truth, and it is available to anyone who looks for it.
 References at the end of this article give some sources.
 Life Extension Foundation, and Death By Medicine, a paper by Gary Null et. al., are two recent sources.

-I will not detail the safety level of each mineral and vitamin in this article, as there is too much more to write about.
-Later on, however, in this article, I discuss supplements I would avoid.
+We will not detail the safety level of each mineral and vitamin in this article, as there is too much more to write about.
+Later on, however, in this article, we discuss supplements to avoid.
 Taking the wrong supplements can impair health, to be sure.
-But even this is usually much safer than taking most medical and over-the-counter drugs.
+But even this is often safer than taking medical and over-the-counter drugs.

 3. IS NUTRIENT THERAPY AS POWERFUL AS MEDICAL DRUG THERAPY, AND CAN NUTRIENT THERAPY EVER SUBSTITUTE FOR THE USE OF MEDICAL DRUGS?

 The simple answer to both of these questions is yes.
 Nutritional balancing gets rid of the need for most medical drugs quickly, effectively and safely.
 We do not use herbs, as a rule, because these are not as safe.
-Nor do we use bio-identical hormones, which I consider medical drugs.
-Nor do we use chelation therapy, which I consider a newer medical drug therapy, even natural chelating agents like zeolite, chlorella, spirulina and others.
+Nor do we use bio-identical hormones, which we consider medical drugs.
+Nor do we use chelation therapy, which we consider a newer medical drug therapy, even natural chelating agents such as zeolite, chlorella, spirulina and others.

 Sophisticated nutrient therapy based on a properly performed and properly interpreted hair tissue mineral analysis, combined with a healthful diet, a healthful lifestyle and proper drinking water is usually completely able to remove the need for most medical drugs within a few years or often less time than this.